Adolescent substance abuse

 • Tendency toward other high-risk or aggressive behaviors

-Effective substance abuse treatment includes education and counseling to help your teen deal with the reasons behind his or her use of drugs or alcohol.
+Effective substance abuse treatment includes education and counseling to help your teen deal with the reasons behind their use of drugs or alcohol.

-Depending on the severity of your child’s problem, he or she might need inpatient or outpatient treatment.
+Depending on the severity of your child’s problem, they might need inpatient or outpatient treatment.

 • Outpatient substance abuse treatment involves attending classes or counseling sessions.